 Trial set for man accused of showing agents how to make bomb

-TUCSON, Ariz.
-(AP) — A Jan.
-14 trial has been scheduled for an Arizona man accused of showing undercover federal agents how to make explosive devices during two 2017 sting operations.
+PHOENIX (AP) — A judge has set an April 14 trial for an Arizona man accused of showing undercover officers how to make explosive devices during two 2017 sting operations.

 Ahmad Suhad Ahmad pleaded not guilty to charges of distributing information relating to explosives and conspiring to possess with intent to distribute heroin.